 Britt was a city manager in North Carolina when he was first shown the networking business by Dominick Coniguilaro, a downline friend and distributor of Dexter Yager.
 As the Yager network expanded across North America, Bill Britt’s organization followed a close second.

-A major turning point in the history of networking took place when Yager and Britt were confronted by a young man with a big idea.
-Richard Clark suggested that they build their own cassette tape manufacturing plant.
+An apocryphal story, widely believed, held that a young man with a big idea.
+Richard Clark, suggested that Britt and Yager build their own cassette tape manufacturing plant.
 As networkers they already had a customer base that would justify the investment and if the plant were big enough they could make a fortune when massive orders for a hit song or a political candidate suddenly demanded it.

 According to the story widely accepted on the street, Yager declined the Clark suggestion and Britt said, “Yes.”
 It was a decision that would soon make Britt and network marketers worldwide extremely rich.
 Within a few years Britt’s company would be one of the major suppliers of cassettes in North America.
 For a time, the Amway Corporation and Dexter Yager, himself, would buy their tapes from Bill Britt’s manufacturing concern.